Tonbouy/CustomBase/README.md

 # CustomBase
-Classes and extensions useful to include in most projects
+Swift classes and extensions useful to include in most projects